Will Wine Taste Different If You Drink It Outside?

 - SAVOR: To make overall assessments of the combined sensory experience.

 It’s well known that color affects aroma.
-Aroma in turn largely defines taste.
+The aroma in turn largely defines taste.
 Taste is a key part of the overall flavor, thus color influences sniff, sip, and swirl.

 “Color can have a huge impact on flavor, but it is a matter of degree.
 If the wine was bright green instead of red or yellow, it would likely have a big impact on flavor,” said Fairchild.
 “If it is seen as just a purplish-red instead of an orangish-red, then the impact will be more subtle.”